 Tracy Obolsky recently took over the pastry position at New York's North End Grill, dazzling diners with her love for ice cream and her modern take on classic American desserts.
 We got the scoop (pun intended) on what makes this young chef tick, and how that translates into the restaurant's revised menu.

-Entries tagged with 'north end grill'
+'north end grill' on Serious Eats

 Pastry Chef Alexandra Ray won Floyd Cardoz over with a fluffy lemon meringue pie, which she now serves among American classics pushed to the edge on her menu at North End Grill.
 We chatted with Ray about how sometimes ditching a law career, skipping culinary school and going straight into a kitchen can be the smartest and sweetest move.